 As a group of therapists who work closely with teens, young adults, and families, we at Liz Morrison Therapy see a lot of people struggling with what’s often called “failure to launch.”
 This term is used to describe young people who, after finishing college or other educational programs, feel stuck and move back home.
 They usually feel stagnant and unsettled and are unable to move forward in their careers, relationships, or personal development.
-This phase can be pre-empted by or accompany intense feelings of anxiety, depression, and shame, making it difficult to take the next steps in life.
+This phase can be pre-empted by or accompany intense feelings of anxiety, depression, burnout, and shame, making it difficult to take the next steps in life.

 If you’re a young adult in this position or a parent watching your child struggle, please know that “failure to launch” isn’t a personal failure.
 Instead, it’s a nuanced set of challenges that require awareness, support, and a compassionate approach.
 Understanding the emotional struggles behind failure to launch – and when to seek support with young adult therapy – can help you or your child move toward independence and empowerment in a healthier, more balanced way.